 When it’s difficult to escape a space, avoiding a potential threat or removing the hazards themselves can be an involved task.
 It’s important for employees to be diligent and have the tools to properly assess risk.
 In fact, it’s mandatory to perform a pre-entry checklist to identify hazards or the potential for hazards.

 This part of confined spaces training must meet requirements and emphasize hazard control procedures.
-Employees should know about different types of dangers they may encounter in a given space and how to react to them.
+Employees should know about different types of dangers and safety hazards they may encounter in a given space and how to react to them.
 No one should ever assume that something is safe just because it seems safe.

 The more comfortable employees are with all the given solutions to potential hazards, the more likely they will be to use them quickly and efficiently, even when faced with a dangerous or distressing situation.
 Practice and repetition is a good way to help workers develop an automatic response to certain situations.

 However, it’s important to ensure that comfort with equipment and procedures doesn’t develop into complacency.
 Being overly comfortable with safety hazards can sometimes lead to people ignoring or missing warning signs or even taking short-cuts.
 For example, if the risk assessment becomes a chore to tick off rather than concentrate on, the results could be potentially catastrophic.

 Complacency is one of the most common causes of injuries each year and the concept should be included in the employees’ hazard recognition training.
 If they are taught to recognize and address this state, they will be more likely to always remain fully aware of the risks they’re exposed to and never take a short-cut.